 Generate bullet points that include security-specific skills, keywords from the job advert, metrics, and action verbs.
 This way, you demonstrate your impact and provide the assurance that you will use your experience to excel if hired for the new role.

-Demonstrate how many conflicts you de-escalated, security threats you thwarted, and how you utilised your skills to keep everyone safe.
-Using numbers highlights your achievements, and you can be sure hiring managers will take notice.
+Demonstrate how many conflicts you de-escalated, security threats you thwarted, and how you utilised your skills to ensure everyone’s safety.
+Using numbers highlights your achievements, and you can be certain hiring managers will take notice.

 Monitored 20+ CCTV cameras using Avigilon Control Centre to detect and report incidents, reducing unauthorised access by 37% over 6 months.